 66 You should

 • never ride more than two abreast, and ride in single file on narrow or busy roads and when riding round bends.
-You’ll get abuse from motorists that confuse ‘a country drive’ with ‘Paris – Dakar Rally’ anyway.
+You’ll get abuse regardless from motorists that confuse ‘a country drive’ with ‘Paris – Dakar Rally’.

-• not ride close behind another vehicle UNLESS it’s slowed down just after overtaking you for a sudden turn or speed camera or police patrol car.
+• not ride close behind another vehicle UNLESS it’s slowed down just after overtaking you for a speed camera or police patrol car.

-• not carry anything which will affect your balance or may get tangled up with your wheels or chain such as barbed wire, which MAY be the only thing that stops motorists passing so closely.
+• not carry anything which will affect your balance or may get tangled up with your wheels or chain such as a chainsaw, which MAY be the only thing that stops motorists passing so closely.

 • be considerate of other road users, particularly blind and partially sighted pedestrians.
-Let them know you are there when necessary, for example, by ringing your bell if you have one.
-Try using common courtesy, which is an ancient craft that died out years ago.
+Let them know you are there when necessary, for example by ringing your bell if you have one.
+Try using common courtesy, which is an ancient British craft that died out years ago.

 67 You should